alchemy-bootcamp-two-winter-2018/08-sql-intro-and-postgres/README.md

 Back end:

 We are using ExpressJS and Node to create a server.
 And a PSQL database for persistence.
-We use node-postgres (aka pg) to conmect to our database.
+We use node-postgres (aka pg) to connect to our database.